serxoz/async-odoors/README.md

-# odoors
+# async-odoors

-A simple Odoo rust library.
+Conversion to async of the Valerian DORCY odoors library.

+Take a look at the examples directory! :D